AstraaDev/Discord-All-Tools-In-One/README.md

 </p>

 <p align="center">
-  (s)AINT is a Spyware Generator for Windows systems written in Java.
+  [Discord] - All Tools In One is a Script Gathering for Windows systems written in Python.
 </p>

 ## Disclaimer